Updated September 2017

 With the current state of Syria and Libya, get between Egypt and Europe by either shipping/air freighting, or by ferry between Greece and Israel via Sinai.

-The crossing to Sudan now goes via Abu Simbel, short ferry to Qustul, then a land border.
-See below. etailed descriptions here and here.
+The simplest crossing to Sudan now goes via Argeen.
+See below.
+Detailed descriptions here and here.

 Costs Inexpensive, until you have to face vehicle immigration fees and the carnet.

-Border formalities With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours, sometimes days if shipping in.
+With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours – or days if shipping in.
 Buy insurance and ‘rent’ number plates at the border – sounds simple but it won’t be quick.
 A carnet is still needed, though some claim a fee of $400 will work.

 8 El Sherbiny St,

 Sudan visa in Aswan

 El Sadat Rd. – El Khazzah Rd. (close to Al Rudwan Mosque), Aswan

 N 24.055176, E 32.883164

 – the filled in visa application form (you will get it at the consulate); in the form they ask for other valid visa you have, so I figured out that it might help to have the visa for Ethiopia before applying for the Sudan visa (they are easy to get in Cairo).
 We also had an invitation letter to Sudan, which is not mandatory, but also may help speeding up the process.